 Priority Mover status is a mechanism for assisting employees who need to find an alternative post, either for personal, compassionate or business reasons.
-It allows them to be given priority consideration if they apply for MOD posts on level transfer at Stage 1 of Civil Service Jobs (CS Jobs).
 An employee will remain a Priority Mover until an alternative post can be found or until circumstances otherwise change.

 As a Priority Mover, an employee must look at the posts that are advertised and apply for any that match their stated preferences (including locations), for which they have the skills/competences, or for which they could acquire the skills through training.
 This could include posts outside their current function.
 If an employee is invited to interview they are expected to attend and if offered the post, are expected to accept it.
 It is the employee’s responsibility, with help and support from their line manager, to be proactive in searching for suitable posts.
 The employee will remain a Priority Mover until they secure an alternative post or circumstances otherwise change.

 - Meet with their line manager and discuss and record any objectives and work plans whilst searching for a new posting.